-Now, couldn’t you just increase your bids to increase your ad rank, and then increase your click-through-rate, which in turn might increase your quality score?
+But if you’re wondering if you could instead increase your bids to increase your ad rank and then increase your click-through rate, which in turn might increase your Quality Score, the answer is sure.

 But is that sustainable?

-Whether it’s fair or not, Google takes input from your competitors’ bids on the same keywords to determine the quality score you receive.
-It also looks at the history of that keyword from other accounts, and the general history of that keyword in its entirety.
+Whether it’s fair or not, Google takes input from your competitors’ bids on the same keywords to determine the Quality Score you receive.
+It looks at the history of that keyword from other accounts and the general history of that keyword overall.

-If your competitors’ CTR has a stronger history than yours, then you have some work to do.
+If your competitors’ CTR has a stronger history than yours, you have work to do.

-Both quality score and ad rank are calculated in regards to relevancy.
-As mentioned in #1, relevance plays a huge role in how you’re positioned and how much you’re paying per click.
+Both Quality Score and ad rank are calculated according to relevancy.
+As mentioned in #1, relevance plays a huge role in how you’re positioned and how much you pay per click.

-Therefore, it wouldn’t make sense for you, Google, or the person looking for you, if your one ad group is filled with these keywords:
+Therefore, it wouldn’t make sense for you, the person looking for you, or Google, if your one ad group is filled with these keywords like this: